mikebarkas/vim-xaptao-theme/README.md

 _in development_

-Supprt for color terminal only.
+Support for color terminal only.